How to Become an Electrician in Louisiana

 Working as an Electrician in Louisiana

-Licensed electricians can look for work in residential, commercial and industrial settings.
-New Orleans and Baton Rouge have the highest employment rate of electricians within the state.
-In addition to homes, plants and government buildings, you may also be able to find work on construction sites, hotels, condominiums and airports.
-You may also choose to work with a contractor.
-Some of the larger contracting companies in the state are Doyle Electric Inc, Copeland Electric, Trinity Electric, Fizgerald Electrical LLC, Leger Electric LLC, Blanchard Electric Inc, Anytime Electric LLC and Kintzing Electrical Contractors Inc. With the number of electricians working within the state increasing yearly, now is a good time to be working as an electrician in Louisiana.
+Licensed electricians can find jobs in residential, commercial, and industrial settings.
+New Orleans and Baton Rouge have the highest employment rates for electricians in Louisiana.
+Opportunities exist in homes, factories, government buildings, construction sites, hotels, condominiums, and airports.
+Electricians can also work with contractors.
+Major contracting companies in the state include Doyle Electric Inc, Copeland Electric, Trinity Electric, Fitzgerald Electrical LLC, Leger Electric LLC, Blanchard Electric Inc, Anytime Electric LLC, and Kintzing Electrical Contractors Inc. The demand for electricians in Louisiana continues to grow, making it a strong career choice.

 Search Electrician Programs